 ii.
 You must provide your customers with the option of not storing their personal information, including their email address, shipping/billing address, and financial information.

 b.
-If you use ACP or Payments Advanced, you must offer PayPal Credit as a payment option on your hosted checkout page as automatically enabled by PayPal.
+If you use Advanced Credit and Debit Card Payments or Payments Advanced, you must offer PayPal Credit as a payment option on your hosted checkout page as automatically enabled by PayPal.
 Any offers associated with PayPal Credit that you present outside of the hosted checkout page must be displayed in the manner prescribed and instructed by PayPal and approved by PayPal prior to posting.

 9. Fraud Protection.

 a.
 General.
-Subject to the terms set forth in this Agreement, PayPal’s Fraud Protection may be made available to Merchants who use ACP and Payments Pro as a fraudulent transaction management tool to help you screen potentially fraudulent transactions based on the settings you may adopt.
-In the case of Payments Pro, Fraud Protection Services may be made available instead of, or in addition to, Risk Controls, Fraud Management Filters, or Fraud Protection Services described in this Agreement.
+Subject to the terms set forth in this Agreement, PayPal’s Fraud Protection may be made available to Merchants who use Advanced Credit and Debit Card Payments and Payments Pro as a fraudulent transaction management tool to help you screen potentially fraudulent transactions based on the settings you may adopt.
+In the case of Payments Pro, alternative Fraud Protection Services may be made available instead of, or in addition to, the Fraud Protection Services described in this Agreement.

 The Fraud Protection tool may help Merchant screen potentially fraudulent transactions based on Fraud Protection setting the Merchant selects to adopt.
 For example, the tool allows you to set filter rules, i.e., to instruct PayPal which transactions PayPal will decline on your behalf based on abstract criteria.

 PayPal may provide suggestions or recommendations regarding which filters and settings to use that may be appropriate for your business.
 These suggestions may take into account your profile and past transaction history.